UK Pie n Mash Fans Seek Protected Status For Cockney Classic - UrduPoint

 The 45-year-old East Ender explained many customers love the comfort an old-fashioned pie and mash shop brings.

 "It's not just about the food.
-Some people feel like out there, that the world has changed so much and when they come in here it's like a time warp.
+Some people feel that the world has changed so much and when they come in here it's like a time warp.

 "It's the smell in here.
 It's the tables, the cold marble...
 It's everything."